 However, after years of professors and accelerators forcing public speaking upon me, it’s now one of my favorite things to do!

-Having the ability to share information, opinions, and ideas in a way in which people are receptive and engaged, can lead to more opportunities than you can imagine.
+Having the ability to share information, opinions, and ideas in ways in which people are receptive and engaged can lead to more opportunities than imaginable.
 My hope is that these seven presentation secrets will help you overcome any fears or nerves about public speaking.
-In case it’s not enough, I’m always here for you, so feel free to set up a call to talk about your next presentation!
+In case it’s not enough, I’m always here for you, so reach out if you’re feeling like you need some extra presentation support!

 1. Prepare with Research